dokutan/mouse_m908/README.md

 ## Usage
 The settings are stored in a file and applied all at once.
 See example.ini and keymap.md

-- Apply the example confiuration:
+- Apply the example configuration:
 ``
 mouse_m908 -c example.ini
 ``